robertoplatz/aws_certified_practitioner_exam/Whizlabs/questions/exam01.md

 **Question 61**

-61. Which AWS service offering uses machine learning and graph theory capability on automatically collected log data to help youconduct faster and efficient security investigations?
+61. Which AWS service offering uses machine learning and graph theory capability on automatically collected log data to help you conduct faster and efficient security investigations?
 *  A. Amazon Macie
 *  B. Amazon Detective
 *  C. AWS Artifact